 Pathways to Success Referral Process Referral from original home school required!
 Please see your Counselor or Administrator to have the referral completed.

-Referrals are submitted to Pathways by comprehensive high school or Community High by administrative liaison or counselor
+Referrals are submitted to Pathways by Middle School administrative liaison or counselor

-Parent contacts made by Pathways staff to schedule intake appointments the following Monday.
+Parent contacts made by Pathways staff to schedule intake appointments & scheduling.

 * Students with IEP require a transitional IEP meeting with referring school and Pathways SPED

 Community High School Community is not an open school for students to enroll as they choose.
 Students must be selected as part of the lottery process and/or off of a "wait list".
 However, Huron students may attend Community or any other AAPS HS through Split Enrollment.

 Community High has been a public school of choice for the students of the Ann Arbor School District since 1972.
 CHS is one of the oldest public magnet schools in the country.

 What makes us unique is also what defines us as a school: Forum, a student-centered, student-run cohort.
 You eat together, hang out together, graduate together, take trips together, and spend your time talking about life.